-Wonky Wednesday: Onondaga County Legislature 2nd District
+Wonky Wednesday: Onondaga County Legislative District 6

 Welcome back to Wonky Wednesday.
 Each week I do a deep dive into the election and registration data that makes up the electoral landscape of our home, Onondaga County.
 I hope by looking into this data we can glean that this everchanging county is not monolithic as once thought and competition for Democrats, and all registrations, can be found everywhere.
 This week start my #Fliptheleg series looking at each of the 17 Onondaga County Legislative races.
-Today I look at Onondaga County Legislative seat #2
+Today I look at Onondaga County Legislative seat #6.

 image